-Every Monday at 9 pm, hundreds of thousands of spectators wait for the head of the public service (RTS), Jovan Memedovic, to present the competing team, to play against the chasers, and announce that the most-watched weekly quiz in Serbia, Potera, can begin.
+Every Monday at 9 PM, hundreds of thousands of spectators wait for the RTS1 (the first program of the national TV station), Jovan Memedovic, to present the competing team, to play against the chasers, and announce that the most-watched weekly quiz in Serbia, Potera, can begin.

 What is the secret of the longest-running weekly quiz, which enters its ninth season in the fall of 2021?
 Everything and everyone a little.
 But first things first.

 When British ITV premiered its new quiz in 2009, originally titled “The Chase”, it was clear that a new TV hit was in front of the audience.
 As many as six authors participated in the creation of the concept of the quiz, so each of its elements was well thought out and before it was adopted, the whole group was brainstorming.
 We will never know what they started from and what they rejected along the way, but the result they put in front of all of us is brilliant and that is why it spread like wildfire to all continents.